stiles/pyfr24/README.md

 )
 ```

-## Incident investigation
+## Case study: incident investigation

 Imagine you receive word that a Delta flight, DL2983, took off from DCA and came close to a military jet, D061, flying near the airport.
 Later, you learn it was actually an American Eagle flight, AA5308, that had a closer call.
-You can use Pyfr24 to investigate this incident by comparing flight summaries and track data.
+You can use Pyfr24 to investigate this incident by comparing flight summaries and tracking data.

 For each reported flight, you can:

-- Retrieve the flight summary to obtain the internal fr24_id.
+- Retrieve the flight summary to obtain the internal fr24_id for each flight and aircraft.
-- Export the flight tracks (CSV, GeoJSON and an enhanced plot) for further analysis.
+- Export the flight tracks (CSV, GeoJSON and a quick plot for reference) for further analysis.
 The export functionality automatically saves files under a directory structure of the form data/flight_id.
 - Compare the exported maps and data to determine which flight path came closest to the military jet.

 Here's an example script for such an scenario: